 There's one word in the world of fitness that millions of women have grown to truly loathe: squats.
 Just saying it can elicit shrieks from some of the most mentally tough women around.
 So let's discuss one move every fit woman needs to do while working out — and it's not squatting.
 In fact, the single most important exercise to master today for improved fitness, strength, and overall health is the deadlift.

 After years of hearing nothing but "squat, squat, squat" from your trainer, you might be confused.
 The deadlift is similar to the squat in that it forces you to use many muscle groups simultaneously.
 More muscles worked means more lean muscle and less fat in the long run so that's a win for both squat and deadlifts.
-The added benefit with the deadlift is that it uses even more muscles in each rep. While the squat is great for your lower body, the deadlift forces your arms and upper body to work too.
+The added benefit of the deadlift is that it uses even more muscles in each rep. While the squat is great for your lower body, the deadlift forces your arms and upper body to work too.

-If you nail the deadlift like this and keep it in your regular weekly routine, you'll find that you're sculpting your lower and upper body, while getting stronger and leaner all over.
+If you nail the deadlift like this and keep it in your regular weekly routine, you'll find that you're sculpting your lower and upper body while getting stronger and leaner all over.
 Sounds like it's a good time to do some deadlifts.
 You can thank us later.
 Enjoy!